kalinchkma/geko/README.md

 # Project ganja

-Easy way to make server native application with golang
+Wrapper for golang reuseable library to easy way to make server native application with golang

 ## Getting Started